 Below please find a table outlining a discounted cash flow forecast for COG, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Cabot Oil & Gas Corp ranked in the 39th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-The most interesting components of our discounted cash flow analysis for Cabot Oil & Gas Corp ended up being:
+To summarize, we found that Cabot Oil & Gas Corp ranked in the 24th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 71.83%.
+As for the metrics that stood out in our discounted cash flow analysis of Cabot Oil & Gas Corp, consider:

-Relative to other stocks in its sector (Energy), Cabot Oil & Gas Corp has a reliance on debt greater than just 8.39% of them.
+Relative to other stocks in its sector (Energy), Cabot Oil & Gas Corp has a reliance on debt greater than only 16.49% of them.

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 For other companies in the Energy that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as COG, try PBA, AROC, PBR, PSXP, and BKR.